Chamberlain Award 2013/14

 * Benefits include Income Support, Income-based Jobseeker’s Allowance, Income-related Employment and Support Allowance, Child Tax Credit (without Working Tax Credit), Guaranteed element of State Pension Credit or Support under Part VI of the Immigration and Asylum Act 1999.

 What does the Chamberlain Award offer?

-If you are from a priority group, have chosen to live in University-owned properties and completed an application form by the University deadline of 31 May 2014 you will continue to receive an accommodation discount up to the value of £4,750.
+If you are from a priority group, have chosen to live in University-owned properties and completed and submitted an application form to us by 31 May 2015 you will continue to receive an accommodation discount up to the value of £4,845.

 Please note: If you miss this deadline you will be assessed on your household income.

 You will receive a £1,500 cash bursary and a £2,000 reduction to the tuition fees.

 Please note: The application of the tuition fee reduction is determined by your domicile: